AiRyunn/BoT/README.md

 The official implementation for [Bag of Tricks for Node Classification with Graph Neural Networks](https://arxiv.org/abs/2103.13355) (Best Paper Award at DLG-KDD'21 workshop) based on [Deep Graph Library](https://www.dgl.ai/).

+For our theoretical analysis of the label trick, please refer to [Why Propagate Alone?
+Parallel Use of Labels and Features on Graphs](https://arxiv.org/abs/2110.07190) (ICLR 2022).

 ## Dependencies

 * dgl 0.5.*